 The importance of financial transparency for economic development policy reform was central to supporters of GASB 77.
 Numerous NGOs submitted letters in support of the GASB 77 rule, and in many cases asked GASB to go farther in mandating more details in disclosures.
-A coalition of New York NGOs submitted comments to GASB in support of GASB 77 noting that "we are supportive of the proposed standard and believe it will have huge and positive ramifications on the ability to assess New York's fiscal conditions."6
+A coalition of New York NGOs submitted comments to GASB in support of GASB 77 noting that "we are supportive of the proposed standard and believe it will have huge and positive ramifications on the ability to assess New York's fiscal conditions."
+Organizations in Nevada and New Mexico jointly submitted comments on GASB 77, noting that these disclosures are useful for their own organizations.